The SECRET_KEY

 NetBox is a web application designed and built to help manage and document large computer networks.
 It is designed for IP address management (IPAM) and data center infrastructure management (DCIM).
 The application runs as a web application based on the Django Python framework and uses a PostgreSQL database to store information.
 The open-source software was developed specifically with the needs of network and infrastructure engineers in mind.

-In this tutorial, you will learn how to install and configure NetBox on an Instance running on Ubuntu 20.04 LTS and a Database for PostgreSQL.
+In this tutorial, you learn how to install and configure NetBox on an Instance running on Ubuntu 20.04 LTS and a Database for PostgreSQL.

 To complete the actions presented below, you must have: